EAFIT-AACS/assigment2-sahian-salome-gutierrez-ossa/README.md

 Visual Studio Code (VSCode)
 Extensions used: Extension Pack for Java

-JDK (Java Development Kit):
+3. JDK (Java Development Kit):
 Required to compile and run the .java files.

-4.Terminal / Console:
+4. Terminal / Console:
 Terminal integrated in Visual Studio Code.
 Configured to support Unicode characters and ANSI colors, allowing to display tables and emojis correctly.
 Alternative: View it in replit

 5.ANSI Escape Codes:
 Used for: Coloring text
 Draw tables with borders using Unicode characters.